AkiqkI/Telecom-Plan-Recommendation/README.md

-## 📲 Megaline Plan Recommendation: Predicting the Most Suitable Plan for Subscribers
+## 📲 Predicting the Most Suitable Plan for Subscribers

 ### Project Overview